-Most Salesforce consulting partners will have project managers on their teams to oversee each project, which counts as an additional resource, increasing the cost of the implementation (usually added to the statement of work as a % on top of the cost to implement the technical requirements).
+Most Salesforce consulting partners will have project managers on their teams to oversee each project, which counts as an additional resource.
+This increases the cost of the implementation and is usually added to the statement of work as a % on top of the cost to implement the technical requirements.

 Salesforce Project Managers and The Project Lifecycle

 Salesforce Project Managers drive all the project stages, from planning, execution, through to reporting.